 Introduction to Psychology – LETU PSYC 2013 or Honors – FALL

 Psychology is the scientific study of behavior and mental processes.
-This class will delve into fundamental theories, issues, and procedures relating to the human experience.
-Biological, social, environmental, cultural, and religious factors will be critiqued as they relate to both cognitive and physical development.
+This class will delve into the biological, social, environmental, cultural, and religious factors that effect the human experience as they relate to both cognitive and physical development.
 Understanding how people perceive the world is key to understanding how and why we think, do and say what we think, do and say.

 SPECIAL NOTE: This course is available as dual credit; however, a student does not have to dual enroll to take the class.
 This is a rigorous course intended for students ready to handle university-level content and pace.
 Please contact the teacher if you have any questions about placement.